Autistic art

 Autistic art is artwork created by autistic artists that captures or conveys a variety of autistic experiences.

 According to a 2021 article in Cognitive Processing, autistic artists with improved linguistic and communication skills often show a greater degree of originality and attention to detail than their neurotypical counterparts, with a positive correlation between artistic talent and high linguistic functioning.
 Autistic art is often considered outsider art.
 Art by autistic artists has long been shown in separate venues from artists without disabilities.
 The works of some autistic artists have featured in art publications and documentaries and been exhibited in mainstream galleries.
 Although autistic artists seldom received formal art education in the past, recent inclusivity initiatives have made it easier for autistic artists to get a formal college education.
 The Aspergers/Autism Network's AANE Artist Collaborative is an example of an art organization for autistic adults.

 Many therapeutic, social, and interventional organizations today use art therapy to socialize and promote mental and emotional growth in autistic children.

 Overview

-Many autistic art programs and projects are founded by nonprofit organizations, autistic artists, or other institutions to help autistic people to express themselves and promote autistic art.
+Many autistic art programs and projects are founded by nonprofit organizations, autistic artists, or other institutions to help autistic people express themselves and promote autistic art.

 Sensory hypersensitivity may make an autistic person much more perceptive than a neurotypical person.
 The extreme attention to detail common in autistic people may manifest as talent in mathematics, art or other fields.
 Autistic persons who have talent in art are often outsiders in the art community.
 Unlike with common art, there is seldom any tradition or academic criteria in their creations.
 Each artist has their own personal style, that presents their conception of the autistic life experience.